rsdoiel/antenna/planet.md

 ---

-## National museum refurbishment a 'huge amount' of work
+## 'Dead zoo' refurbishment a 'huge amount' of work

 date: 2025-08-05, from: RTÉ News

-The Keeper of Natural History at the National Museum of Ireland has said that the refurbishment of the museum's site in Dublin city centre will be slow going.
+The Keeper of Natural History at the National Museum of Ireland, commonly known as the 'Dead Zoo', has said that the refurbishment of the museum's site in Dublin city centre will be slow going.

 <br>